derekkedziora/jekyll-demo/_posts/2020-06-19-third-sample-post.md

 ---
-title: The Third Sample Post
+title: Nocturnal Birds
+tags:
+ - owls
 ---

-Thanks for reading my third sample blog post!
+Thanks for reading my sample blog post about owls.

-Make sure you have the mode toggle on each page, otherwise you'll always display the system color preference.

 Back to the [main page](/) or maybe a [random post](/random)?